 Chapter Approved is an additional book which is optional.
 It’s not specific to the Astra Militarum, it’s for the whole of Warhammer 40,000.
 It’s meant to fix a few rules and abilities that get abused, clarify some grey areas and add new rules where there were none before.
 It gets used in tournaments and by a lot of regular players too.

-The Warhammer 40,000 basic rules are free – 40K Basic Rules.
+The Warhammer 40,000 Core Rules are free – 40K Core Rules.
 But the Basic Rulebook (BRB) contains more detailed rules as well as Missions.

 Basic Rulebook (BRB)

 The Basic Rulebook (BRB) contains all the rules you need to wage war in Warhammer 40,000.
 It contains extra rules as well as missions and much more.
 This is the Warhammer 40K Basic Rulebook.

 An extra ability that an army can use during a battle.
 Stratagems cost Command Points.

 Each unit has a Battlefield Role.
 These are;